Ecommerce merchant

 • Listing and updating product information

-• Managing inventory
+• Managing inventory and stock levels

-• Handling payments and refunds
+• Handling payments, refunds and chargebacks

 • Shipping and fulfilling orders